 S. has a degree in creative writing and has a multitude of projects going simultaneously.
 She is working on an epic fantasy novel.
 She's up to chapter 56!
 Her 21-year-old heroine is a dreamcaster in a dystopian world set 500 years in the future.
 The title of book one is Dreamcaster. she's working on a series of short stories featuring characters who represent classic emotions such as envy, fear, and so on.
 She is working on children's books for pagans.
 On a werewolf series.
 On a spy-school series. on a deep fantasy series.
 On a twist on princess stories.
 Her first published work is A Demon's Game, the first in a series about a trickster demon who refuses to leave a young witch alone.

 A Demon's Game

-Jane published a "true story" in a magazine thirty years ago, about a couple who falls in love across nearby office windows.
-She has published a short true children's story on the move of a historical building in Grafton.
-Her current project is a series of humorous stories based on residents in a senior living facility.
+Jane has published a short true children's story on the move of a historical building in Grafton.
+She's also released "Vintage Hollow" - a series of humorous stories based on residents in a senior living facility.

 Sheryl Lynn Kimball

 Sheryl is working on several different projects.
 The first one is “Honor the Rising Sun” – a middle-grade spooky story set in Rhode Island.
 Next she will be releasing a trilogy of books which explore the challenges of being a binge eater.
 After that, Sheryl is also interested in working on a children’s picture book, a screenplay, and a young adult series where children find a magic book that explores the history of witch trials all over the world.
 Book 1 is about Abigail in the Salem Witch Trials.
 Book 2 would feature a “B” person and so on.
 She's also contemplating a story set in the 1980s which has both an adult version of the story and also a kid’s version so that parents and kids could read about the story together.